citizensadvice/trivy-image-slack-reporter/README.md

 This script takes a Trivy scan JSON file and sends the results to a Slack channel.

+If supplied with a GitHub Actions artifact URL, the script will add the link to the full scan results to the Slack message.

+The Trivy scan can be done without restrictions on the severity of the vulnerabilities found, as the script can filter the results based on the severity level after the scan is complete.

 ## Example Slack message

 ![Example Slack message](examples/example.png)